-Jac’s children were not convinced.
-They knew that their mother would never have wanted anything other than their security; and they felt that Jim Perrin’s story of her ‘last wish’ could not have been true as they were well aware that their landlord had given Jac his assurance, should the need ever arise, that they would be able to take over the tenancy themselves.
+Jac’s children were not convinced. (ref. the preceding post.)
+Knowing their mother had wanted only their security they felt unwilling to accept Jim Perrin’s story of her ‘last wish’; they were well aware their landlord had given Jac his assurance that THEY would be able to take over the tenancy should the need arise…

-They told their ‘Welsh’ aunt about this conversation and she went over to their house.
-She had spoken with Jac at great length in the preceding days − as had each of her sisters − and she was able to say with certainty that there could have been no such ‘last wish’ as Jac’s thoughts had been quite otherwise and were concerned with how Jim Perrin would treat her children if he had control over them.
+They told their ‘Welsh’ aunt about the conversation and she drove over to their house to discuss this latest development.
+She had spoken with Jac at great length in the recent days — as had each of her sisters — and she was able to say with certainty that there could have been no such ‘last wish’, as Jac’s thoughts had been quite otherwise; they were concerned with how Jim Perrin would treat her children if he had control over them and knowing how badly he HAD treated them she was deeply anxious.
 Her ‘Welsh’ sister had reassured her as best she could and had faithfully promised her that she would protect them should it become necessary.

-In her own way, which was never confrontational, and in her own time, not wishing to cause her partner greater hurt, by now she felt she wished for a separation – albeit certainly having second thoughts – but he had his life there too, and his work-base and she hated to cause him unnecessary extra pain; there would be of course the enormous upheaval of moving his established work-shop and machinery.
-So, as we said, in her own time and in her own way she was trying to find a civilized solution.
+In her own way, which was never confrontational, and in her own time, not wishing to cause her partner greater hurt, by now Jac felt she wished for a separation — albeit certainly having second thoughts.
+He had his life there too, and his workshop-studio, and she hated to cause him unnecessary extra pain; and then of course there would be the enormous upheaval of moving the contents of his work-shop; all the wood, tools and machinery which he had accumulated over the years.
+So, as we said, in her own time and in her own way Jac was trying to find a civilized solution.
 Continue reading

 When Jim Perrin wrote to our sister shortly after May 1st 2003, it was to express his view that their relationship should be placed on a more public footing.